srijeetabiswas532/Real_time_object_detection/README.md

     * def load_model():
         * ...
     * model = load_model()

-WHERE YOU LEFT OFF: creating a UI for your app.
-Finetuning YOLO with custom images.
+WHERE YOU LEFT OFF: UI issue is an intrinsically streamlit issue.
+Cannot be fixed from user-side.
+Finished project!